Hong Kong on high alert as Xi Jinping visit expected for handover

 Authorities have moved to eliminate any potential source of embarrassment during Xi's time in the city, with national security police making at least nine arrests over the past week.

-The League of Social Democrats, one of Hong Kong's few remaining opposition groups, said it will not demonstrate on July 1 after national security officers spoke with volunteers associated with the group.
+The League of Social Democrats (LSD), one of Hong Kong's few remaining opposition groups, said it will not demonstrate on July 1 after national security officers spoke with volunteers associated with the group.

+LSD leaders told AFP their homes had been searched, and that they had also had conversations with the police.

+Chan Po-ying, the group's president, said that over the last few days she had begun to feel that she was being followed and watched.

 The July 1 handover anniversary in Hong Kong has traditionally been marked by tens of thousands taking to the streets in peaceful rallies every year.